Service taxonomy · Updated 2026-05-14 · fbaprepfinder editors

 FBA prep services: the 2026 taxonomy.

-An Amazon FBA prep center offers some subset of 17 services grouped into 3 tiers: Core (5), Adjacent (7), Advanced (5).
-Per-unit pricing, decision rules, and named entities on each.
-Use this as a checklist when comparing centers.
+An Amazon FBA prep center offers some subset of 17 services across 3 tiers: Core, Adjacent, and Advanced.
+Per-unit pricing and a do-I-need-this rule on every one.
+Use it as a checklist when you compare centers.

-Amazon discontinued its in-house FBA prep service for shipments after January 1, 2026 (Supply Chain Dive).
-Every service below is third-party only.
+Amazon ended its in-house FBA Prep service on January 1, 2026.
+Every service below is third-party only, with a per-unit price band and a do-I-need-this rule.

 The 5 services every Amazon FBA shipment touches.